 Analytic tools used in health services research; focus on applications in nonexperimental research settings, such as analyses using administrative claims data or preexisting public use data sets.

-Opportunity for Ph.D. students to develop research and teaching skills through presentations, readings, workshops.
+Opportunity for Ph.D. students to develop research and teaching skills through presentations, readings, and workshops on professional development topics.
 Requirements: satisfactory completion of Ph.D. preliminary exams.

 Research for preparation of dissertation; seminar presentation.